Breed Standards : Companion Dog Group : French Bulldog

 The shoulder blades and upper arms are short and thick, covered with visible musculature.

-FORELEGS - The short, stout, straight, muscular forelegs are set wide apart.
+FORELEGS - The short, stout, straight, muscular forelegs are set fairly wide apart.
 The pasterns are short and strong.
-Dewclaws may be removed.
 The feet may turn out slightly.

 The compact body is deep and broad through the chest, with a broad back and barrel shaped ribcage.
 The loin is very short and broad.
 The topline rises progressively from a slight fall off behind the shoulders to the loin, and then slopes rapidly to the set on of the tail.
 There is moderate tuck up.

 HIND LEGS - The strong, muscular hind legs are longer than the forelegs, causing the loins to be elevated above the shoulders.
 The hocks are well let down and there is moderate angulation at the hock joint.

 The compact feet are round and moderate in size.
 The toes are well split up and have high knuckles and hard, thick pads.
 The nails are stubby.
 The hind feet are slightly longer than the forefeet.